William-Howard/Project-1/README.md

 # How did you do make this exactly?

-**1.** When you first open up the Python module, it is important to first import "from math import pi".
-By doing this, we are able to import the necessary tools to help find the partcicular equations and symbols for the math problem.
+**1.** When you first open up the Python module, it is important to import 'from math import pi'.
+By doing this, we are able to import the necessary tools to help find the partcicular equations and symbols for the math problem. (ex. from math import pi)

+**2.** After you import Pi, you then should find simple letters that will be included in the later equations.
+It's important that these letters or numbers are not similar, so as to avoid confusion. (ex. h,w,r,ch)

+**3.** After you have decided your simple inputs, you will then ask the person at the keyboard to "enter the rectangles height/width" and "enter the cylinders radius/height".
+This would allow the output to actaully ask you what the height and width of a traingle is, while also askng about the radius and height of a cylinder.
+(ex. h=int(input("Enter the rectangle height : "))

+**4.** Once your inputs have been created, you will need to then type in the equations for your final outputs.
+These equations would consist of the rectangle area, rectangle perimeter, cylinder area, and the cylinder volume. (ex. rectangle_area = width * height)